Hephaestion: Funeral

 Hephaestion was given a magnificent funeral.
-Its cost is variously given in the sources as 10,000 talents or 12,000 talents, about $200,000,000 or $ 240,000,000 in the early 21st century's money.
+Its cost is variously given in the sources as 10,000 talents or 12,000 talents, about $200,000,000 or $240,000,000 in the early 21st century's money.
 Alexander himself drove the funeral carriage part of the way back to Babylon with some of the driving entrusted to Hephaestion's friend Perdiccas.
 At Babylon, funeral games were held in Hephaestion's honour.
-The contests ranged from literature to athletics and 3,000 competitors took part, the festival eclipsing anything that had gone before both in cost and in numbers taking part.
+The contests ranged from literature to athletics and 3,000 competitors took part, the festival eclipsing anything that had gone before both in cost and in number of participants.
 Plutarch says that Alexander planned to spend ten thousand talents on the funeral and the tomb.
 He employed Stasicrates, "as this artist was famous for his innovations, which combined an exceptional degree of magnificence, audacity and ostentation", to design the pyre for Hephaestion.

 The pyre was sixty metres high, square in shape and built in stepped levels.
 The first level was decorated with two hundred and forty ships with golden prows, each of these adorned with armed figures with red banners filling the spaces between.
 On the second level were torches with snakes at the base, golden wreaths in the middle and at the top, flames surmounted by eagles.
 The third level showed a hunting scene, and the fourth a battle of centaurs, all done in gold.
 On the fifth level, also in gold, were lions and bulls, and on the sixth the arms of Macedon and Persia.
 The seventh and final level bore sculptures of sirens, hollowed out to conceal a choir who would sing a lament.
 It is possible that the pyre was not burnt, but that it was actually intended as a tomb or lasting memorial; if so, it is likely that it was never completed, as there are references to expensive, uncompleted projects at the time of Alexander's own death.

 One final tribute remained, and it is compelling in its simplicity and in what it reveals about the high esteem in which Hephaestion was held by Alexander.
 On the day of the funeral, he gave orders that the sacred flame in the temple should be extinguished.
 Normally, this was only done on the death of the Great King himself.

 Amphipolis Tomb

-Based on a monogram found in the Amphipolis Tomb in northern Greece, the lead archaeologist, Katerina Peristeri, claims that the whole tumulus was a funerary monument for Hephaestion, built between 325–300 BC.
+Based on a monogram found in the Amphipolis Tomb in northern Greece, the lead archaeologist, Katerina Peristeri, claims that the whole tumulus was a funerary monument for Hephaestion, built between 325 and 300 BC.